-States with least fatalities
+States with the least fatalities

-In contrast, the five states with the least fatal crashes in America were Washington D.C., Alaska, Vermont Rhode Island and Hawaii.
-A study found that these areas had fewer traffic deaths per capita than any other region of our country’s 50 states or winter statistics on roadways due to factors such as low population densities which makes accidents more rare when they do happen
+In contrast, the five states with the least fatal crashes in America were Washington D.C., Alaska, Vermont Rhode Island, and Hawaii.
+A study found that these areas had fewer traffic deaths per capita than any other region of our country’s 50 states or winter statistics on roadways due to factors such as low population densities which makes accidents rare when they do happen

 What are the most common causes of car accidents?

 Now that we have the answer to what state has the most fatal car accidents, let us go to what causes these fatal accidents.
 The most common cause of car accidents is human error.
-In South Carolina, for example, motor vehicle deaths are rising and are usually a result of state motor vehicle laws violation.
+In South Carolina, for example, motor vehicle deaths are rising and are usually a result of state motor vehicle law violations.
 One common violation is not using seat belts.
 According to the National Highway Traffic Safety Administration (NHTSA), 94% to 96% of all car accidents are caused by human error.
 The most common errors that lead to car accidents are:

 - Distracted driving, such as texting or talking on the phone